jspark311/Lux-Turpis/README.md

-# Nullam-Lucet
+# Lux Turpis ("Light Mixer")

-Nullam Lucet is an ISM radio relay built on top of the <a href="https://github.com/OLIMEX/ESP32-GATEWAY">Olimex ESP32 Gateway board</a>.
+Lux Turpis is an ISM radio relay.
+The hardware is a one-off multi-platform system that is mounted to an antenna mast.
+You can try to replicate it if you like, but it is being posted more as a demonstration and documentation piece, rather than as a usable body of code and hardware plans.

 ----------------------
 #### What is in this repository: